 It may look like an ornament and it may not boil water for you but the ROK does produce exceptional coffee and gives you a sense of inclusion in the process that you simply don’t receive from automated Manual machines.

 We love its look, its functionality and impressive price tag and for that it’s got to be: 7/10, losing marks for its lack of heating function!

 Excelvan 4-Cup Steam Espresso and Cappuccino Maker – £27.99

-We realise the addition of a pot underneath the coffee filter arm does liken this machine more to a standard filter coffee machine but don’t be fooled – this is 100% a Manual Espresso machine.
+We realise the addition of a pot underneath the coffee filter arm does liken this machine more to a standard filter coffee machine but don’t be fooled, this is 100% a Manual Espresso machine.
 Filter machines rely on a slow infusion and trickle your coffee into the jug; the Excelvan uses the same high pressure system as any other Manual Espresso machine for a fraction of the price.

-There is a slightly larger version than the one we have chosen to review weighing 7.06lbs but it is slightly more expensive at £36.99 – still not mega money – there are no additional features on the larger machine, simple a greater capacity tank.
+The thinking behind the jug attachment is really very clever.
+Most Manual Espresso machines can only produce two cups at once whereas the Excelvan can brew four cups at once at around 60ml each.
+There is a slightly larger version than the one we have chosen to review, weighing 7.06lbs but it is slightly more expensive at £36.99.
+Still, it won’t break the bank, however, there are no additional features on the larger machine, simply a greater capacity tank.

-We can’t get over the sheer brilliance of this budget machine and it scores a healthy 8/10.
+We can’t get over the sheer brilliance of this budget machine and it scores a healthy: 8/10.

 Saeco Poemia HD8427 – £176.95

-We find Manual Coffee machines truly deliver the best brewed coffee available and it is small wonder the major Coffee Shops around the globe also use the classic barista style – there really is no beating it and just imagine brewing it yourself at home.
+We find Manual Coffee machines truly deliver the best brewed coffee available and it is small wonder the major Coffee Shops around the globe also use the classic barista style.
+There really is no beating it and just imagine brewing it yourself at home.